 To perform effectively in this position, the Float Service Coordinator must have:

-- Not less than two years’ experience working in programs offering child and family assessment services, case management/service coordination, family support and referral services, or similar services.
+- Not less than two years of experience working in programs offering child and family assessment services, case management/service coordination, family support, referral services, or similar services.

 - Experience working with families from diverse cultural, linguistic and socioeconomic backgrounds.